Scott Bloomquist: Racing career

 Bloomquist used the winnings to improve his race car.
 He continued working on his father's farm to pay off his original race car.
 He began attending races with $2,000 purses that were held 100 miles (160 km) from his home.

-In 1988, he raced at Eldora Speedway's World 100 against the three-time winner and favorite Jeff Purvis.
+In 1988, Bloomquist raced at Eldora Speedway's World 100 against three-time winner and favorite Jeff Purvis.
 After qualifying for the feature, which is unusual for a rookie, he started seventh.
 Purvis took the lead early in the race.
 Bloomquist slowly caught Purvis and passed him for the win.
-Some people consider his win a fluke until Bloomquist took the pole position the following year and won the race again in 1990.
+Some people considered his win a fluke until Bloomquist took the pole position the following year and won the race again in 1990.

-He raced in the Hav-A-Tampa series from 1993 to 1996, winning the national touring series in 1994 and 1995.
-He led the 1996 points until he lost all of his points for bumping another car under caution.
-He had 60 wins in the series during that time; second place had 18 wins.
+Bloomquist raced in the Hav-A-Tampa series from 1993 to 1996, winning the national touring series in 1994 and 1995.
+He led 1996 in points until he lost all of his points for bumping another car under caution.
+He had 60 wins in the series during that time; the second place driver had 18 wins.

-In 1997, with problems both on and off-track, he left racing and started reading.
+In 1997, with problems both on and off the track, Bloomquist left racing and started reading.
 He read about the human body and mind.
 After the time away, he returned to racing a changed person.
-He took all of his sponsors off the car and used only black-and-white paint.
+He took all of his sponsors off the car and used only black and white paint.
 He changed from his familiar number 18 to number 0.
-He put the yin yang symbol in the middle of the "0" to represent the balance that he found in his life.
+He put the yin yang symbol in the middle of the "0" to represent the balance that he had found in his life.
 He later raced the number "0" car with a skull and crossbones through the middle of the number.

-In 2003, Scott competed full-time on the Xtreme Dirt Car Series, formerly Hav-A-Tampa Series, and won his fifth championship for the organization.
+In 2003, Bloomquist competed full-time in the Xtreme Dirt Car Series, formerly the Hav-A-Tampa Series, and won his fifth championship.
 In 2004, he raced in the World of Outlaws Late Model Series and won the season championship.

-He was named the 2006 RPM Racing News driver of the year.
+Bloomquist was named the 2006 RPM Racing News driver of the year.
 That year, he won The Dream ($100,000), Topless 100 ($45,000), Scorcher 100 ($20,000), Racefest ($20,000), Dixie Shootout ($15,000), and the Cedar Lake Nationals ($50,000).
 He also had nine wins in the Lucas Oil Late Model Dirt Series.